 |The Scuba Shop||Snorkeling Equipment Rental Service||(059) 087-4801||0.3 mi.
 East-Southeast of Central Simpson Bay|

-For more information concerning snorkeling, including tips and suggestions for both "old pros" and beginners, check out our exhaustive Caribbean snorkeling article.
+To learn more about snorkeling, including tips and suggestions for beginners and "pros" check out our exhaustive discussion of snorkeling in the Caribbean.

 Even if you don't have specific plans to go snorkeling, once you reach the shore of Simpson Bay, you'll likely be drawn in and change your mind.
 Best to plan some time for the sport in the first place, so whether you stick close to the beach or head out on an adventure you'll be able to see why the underwater landscape of Sint Maarten is so highly revered.